panphora/smashingthingstogether/content/post/making-a-web-game-day-3.md

 +++

-# Intro

 ## What we'll be going over today

 1. Reviewing basic programming concepts
 2. Showing syntax for each piece of code
 3. Going over a small code example
-4. Write pseudo code for Step 6 of the game (where we left off)
+4. Writing pseudo code for Step 6 of the game (where we left off)
-5. Go through actual code for Step 6
+5. Going through the actual code for Step 6
-6. Go through steps 7-12, including adding a point system
+6. Going through steps 7-12 in pseudo code, followed by actual code

+Here's the version of the game we'll get to today: https://codepen.io/panphora/pen/zPvzzY

+In this version, we have a point system and our alien sprite is able to collect mushrooms.

 ## What we won't get to today

 - Unfortuntely, we won't get to the multiplayer functionality today.
-However, I have a version of the code that you can review in your free time, here: https://github.com/panphora/MultiplayerCollectingGame (in order to run this code yourself, you need to sign up for a Firebase account and plug your own credentials into the code)
+However, I have a version of the code that you can review in your free time, here: [Code For Multiplayer Collecting Game](https://github.com/panphora/MultiplayerCollectingGame) (in order to run this code yourself, you need to sign up for a [Firebase](http://firebase.com/) account and create a project -- then plug your own credentials into the code you downloaded in that link, specifically in the `main.js` file and the `.firebaserc` file)
 - If you want to see how the final version of the game works, you can view it here: https://collect-things-game.firebaseapp.com/
-- I plan on writing a thorough tutorial about how to build a multiplayer game, including a bunch of things we didn't get to in class.
-If you want a copy, write your name and email address on the exercise sheet I'm passing around now.
+- I plan on writing a thorough tutorial with very detailed step by step instructions for how to create this multiplayer game on your own, including a bunch of things we didn't have time to go over in class.
+If you want a copy of this tutorial when it's finished, write your name and email address on the exercise sheet I'll be passing around in a moment.

 ## Free gift

-- Also, for coming to the 3rd and final class, you get a gift that should help you on your journey to mastering JavaScript programming.
+- Also, for coming to the 3rd and final class of this series, I'm going to give you a gift that will greatly help you on your journey to understanding the JavaScript language.

 # Reviewing the Basic Concepts